smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 37. Change Tracking

-SQL Server offers Change Tracking as a lightweight solution to track DML changes (inserts, updates, deletes) made to user tables in a database.
+SQL Server offers Change Tracking as a lightweight solution for tracking DML changes (inserts, updates, deletes) to user tables in a database.

 Tables enabled for change tracking are not represented in the `sys.sql_expression_dependencies` table.